 Academically prepare underrepresented students for success in higher education

-Summer Learning Academy The Summer Learning Academy (SLA) is a one-week leadership academy where invited incoming Rising Scholars begin their transition from middle school to high school.
+Summer Learning Academy The Summer Learning Academy (SLA) is an 8-day leadership academy where invited incoming Rising Scholars begin their transition from middle school to high school.
 Students preview high school content, learn soft skills for high school success, tour The University of Michigan and begin to build relationships with their cohort members.

 Main Program Components